Overview of the Most Common Cryptocurrencies

 Like other cryptocurrencies, Ox offers a novel trading feature called decentralized trading that allows developers to build their own cryptocurrency exchanges.

 Ox is based on the Linux operating system, which can be downloaded for free and is open-source.
 One of the Ox’s unique features is that it uses smart contracts throughout its infrastructure, combining strategies like state channel & AMM (Automated market marker which aids in overcoming of problems such as high cost.
-These features ensure that Ox maintains to be a secure and a high-quality product.
+These features ensure that Ox maintains to be a secure and high-quality product.

 Peter D. DeVries, “An Analysis of Cryptocurrency, Bitcoin, and the Future.”
 International Journal of Business Management and Commerce, Vol. 1, No. 2 (September 2016).